tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

   pn.extension()
   ```

 * Before creating the Panel dashboard, we will first need to define the visualizations that will be shown.
-Therefore, using the DataFrames containing evaluation metrics generated from previous activities, we can create interactive hvplot tables that allow for sorting of columns (ascending or descending) and row selection (selecting one or multiple rows).
+Therefore, using the DataFrames containing evaluation metrics generated from previous activities, we can create interactive hvPlot tables that allow for sorting of columns (ascending or descending) and row selection (selecting one or multiple rows).

   ![hvplot-price-chart](Images/hvplot-price-chart.png)